annikajnic/reactiv-demo/README.md

 ## Development Decisions

-Carousel - react-native-snap-carousel - I chose this carousel package because it was well documented and was a light weight package.
+Carousel - react-native-snap-carousel - I chose this carousel package because it was well-documented and was a lightweight package.
 Also has a large community which is a good sign for good functionality and flexibility. https://www.npmjs.com/package/react-native-snap-carousel

-Styled Component - I have a preference using styled components because it's a clean way to inject css to a component and the ability to export and reused the styled component. https://styled-components.com/
+Styled Component - I have a preference for using styled-components because it's a clean way to inject css into a component and the ability to export and reuse the styled component. https://styled-components.com/

 ### Homepage